xuankimtran/docs-1/pages/katalon-studio/docs/health-care-prj.md

 ### Description

-This keyword gets all rows of an HTML table.
+This keyword retrieves values from all rows of an HTML table.
+To learn more about the HTML element of a table, you can refer to this Mozilla developer document: [HTML table basics](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics).
 ### Parameters

 <table>